Mary Cover Jones: Research with late- and early- maturing girls

 The following year, Paul Mussen and Mary Cover Jones (1958) replicated the study using late and early maturing adolescent girls.
 The researchers had different hypotheses for the girls than the boys.
 The advantageous socio-psychological environments that boys were exposed to for maturing earlier were different for early maturing girls.
 In our culture, early maturing girls are perceived by adults more negatively than later maturing girls.

 The current study tested the same methods and procedures for the girls as they tested for the boys and the results indicated that early-maturing girls were socially disadvantaged until the late-maturing girls “caught up” (reached the similar physical status to early maturing girls), which at that point, they no longer perceived any differences.

 Death

 Cover Jones died in Santa Barbara, California on July 22, 1987.
-She left behind her two daughters—Lesley Alexander, who lived in Santa Barbara and passed away on May 27, 2020, and Barbara Coates, who currently lives in Claremont, California—and her six grandchildren.
+She left behind her two daughters—Lesley Alexander, who lived in Santa Barbara and died on May 27, 2020, and Barbara Coates, who currently lives in Claremont, California—and her six grandchildren.
 Minutes before she died, Cover Jones told her sister: "I am still learning about what is important in life".